2023 Best Liberal Arts General Studies Schools in Minnesota

 The average amount in student loans that liberal arts majors at Anoka-Ramsey Community College-Coon Rapids Campus take out is $13,000.

-The excellent programs at St Cloud Technical and Community College helped the school earn the #2 place on this year’s ranking of the best liberal arts general studies schools in Minnesota.
-Located in the city of Saint Cloud, St Cloud Technical and Community College is a public college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend St Cloud Technical and Community College.
+The school came in at #2 on this year’s Best Liberal Arts General Studies Schools in Minnesota list.
+Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public college with a small student population.

 While working on their degree, liberal arts majors at St Cloud Technical and Community College accumulate an average of around $14,250 in student debt.